open-education-hub/operating-systems/content/chapters/data/lab/content/memory-support.md

 - the lifetime of an object expires

 Modern programming languages offer the possibility to specify what code should be run in each of these situations, therefore enabling the implementation of referenced counted data structures.
-As such, copy constructors may be used to automatically initialize an object from another object, assignment operators may be used to assign an object to another object an destructors may be used to destroy objects.
+As such, copy constructors may be used to automatically initialize an object from another object, assignment operators may be used to assign an object to another object and destructors may be used to destroy objects.

 ## Operator overloading